When testing, you might discover one or more levels of security restricting access to your staging site. Following are some things you can check.

 Add a step to every test to provide testers with login credentials.
 Alternatively, you can configure your test URL to include the username and password:

-Create a standalone test directing users to sign in with a username and password and use it as an embedded test in other tests.
+Create a standalone test directing users to sign in with a username and password and use it as a Reusable Snippet in other tests.
 Doing so saves time.

 You have two options: